-As I sought the originator of this file, curiosity soon turned into obsession.
+As I sought the originator of this file, curiosity soon turned to obsession.
 Other computerized "bottles in the ocean" turned up on several different computer systems.
 As I pieced together the various parts of the puzzle, I became more and more convinced of the journal's authenticity.

-When the information that for some unknown reason was left for me began to dry up, I took my investigation of The Island to the local library.
+When the information, that for some unknown reason was left for me, began to dry up, I took my investigation of The Island to the local library.
 In what I've always regarded as a hall of free thought, I uncovered obscure volumes of information on the theory of mind control and psychological torture.
-Under the Freedom of the sandy one remarkions could be exercished and our unlikeous desired a Lors

-Information Act, I obtained declassified materials on the government's practice of such theory.
-Finally, I was able to get my hands on some classified files about The Island from my contacts who work on the Inside.
+Under the Freedom of Information Act, I obtained declassified materials on the government's practice of such theory.
+Finally, I was able to get my hands on some classified files about The Island from my contacts who work on the inside.

 I now bring this information to you.
-Be aware that mine is not the first expose of The Island.
+Be aware that mine is not the first exposé of The Island.
 Subtle indications of its existence have leaked out to the public in various guises.
 For those of you who have been too preoccupied to notice these signs, allow me to refresh you with some recent history.